 Our team of bereavement professionals is here to help your faculty and staff members navigate the painful experience of grief and loss at school with the following services.

 Consultation and support services are available for staff, students and parents related to the anticipated or actual death of any member of the school community.
-We also offer ongoing support groups for students who have experienced a loss due to death.
+Ongoing support groups are available for students who have experienced a loss due to death.

-Interactive class presentations are available for elementary, middle and high school students.
-Education on death, dying and bereavement can be incorporated into health or wellness classes.
+Interactive class presentations for elementary, middle and high school students.
+Age-appropriate education on death, dying and bereavement can be incorporated into health or theology classes.
 Activities to facilitate healing and promote healthy coping may be presented when a class has been directly affected by a particular loss.